HeRo: Adaptive Orchestration of Agentic RAG on Heterogeneous Mobile SoC

 \section{Abstract}

-With the increasing computational capability of mobile devices, deploying agentic retrieval-augmented generation (RAG) locally on heterogeneous System-on-Chips (SoCs) has become a promising way to enhance LLM-based applications.
-However, agentic RAG induces multi-stage workflows with heterogeneous models and dynamic execution flow, while mobile SoCs exhibit strong accelerator affinity, shape sensitivity, and shared-memory bandwidth contention, making naive scheduling ineffective.
-We present \ours, a heterogeneous-aware framework for low-latency agentic RAG on mobile SoCs. \ours\ builds profiling-based performance models for each sub-stage and model--PU configuration, capturing latency, workload shape, and contention-induced slowdown, and leverages them in a lightweight online scheduler that combines shape-aware sub-stage partitioning, criticality-based accelerator mapping, and bandwidth-aware concurrency control.
-Experiments on commercial mobile devices show that \ours\ reduces end-to-end latency by up to $10.94\times$ over existing deployment strategies, enabling practical on-device agentic RAG.
+Agentic retrieval-augmented generation (RAG) is promising for on-device deployment on mobile SoCs, but its multi-stage and dynamic workflow is difficult to schedule efficiently across heterogeneous processors due to accelerator affinity, shape sensitivity, and shared-memory bandwidth contention.
+We present \ours, a heterogeneous-aware framework for low-latency on-device agentic RAG.
+It combines profiling-based performance modeling with a lightweight online scheduler to enable shape-aware partitioning, criticality-aware mapping, and bandwidth-aware concurrency control.
+Experiments on commercial mobile devices show up to $10.94\times$ lower end-to-end latency over existing strategies, making practical on-device agentic RAG possible.